Rocket Jump: Quake and the Golden Age of First-Person Shooters

 Carmack's scripting language became QuakeC, With it, designers could create weapons, modify game rules, even alter logic or physics for specific actors or levels.
 "The game has gravity because it has physics in it," Romero continued.
 "Five minutes and a few changes to QuakeC later, you can change gravity.
 Things like that don't take long to do when you have a [flexible] language and a means of exposing variables to the language.
 Those were really cool experiments."

 QuakeC demonstrated forward thinking.
 Carmack had made a habit of releasing his source code to game engines such as Doom's and Wolfenstein 3D's.
-Users could download the source code for free, dissect it to gain an understanding of how it worked, then build on it to release new maps, campaigns, weapons, and features, dramatically expanding the original game beyond what its creators had been capable of making.
+Users could download the source code for free, dissect it to gain an understanding of how it worked, then build on it to release new maps, campaigns, weapons, and features, dramatically expanding the original game beyond what its creators had made.

 Id's developers recognized early on that first-person, 3D games were the future of gaming.
 Quake, too, would be a first-person shooter, in the vein of Doom, albeit not viewed purely through the eyes of the player.